Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_randomhealth_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_randomhealth_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_randomhealth_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_randomhealth_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_randomhealth_upper_ - Default: 100 - The upper limit of health gained.\
 _randomat_randomhealth_lower_ - Default: 0 - The lower limit of health gained.